icerpc/icerpc-csharp/examples/Bidir/README.md

-This example application illustrates how make asynchronous bidirectional calls
+This example application illustrates how make bidirectional calls

 For build instructions checks the top-level [README.md](../../README.md).